-The Company's indebtedness ratio increased from 30.60% at 31 December 2017 to 32.24% at 31 December 2018, primarily due to the decrease in the cash and cash equivalents and in the equity.
+The Company's indebtedness ratio decreased from 32.24% at 31 December 2018 to 8.06% at 31 December 2019, primarily due to the increase in the cash and cash equivalents and in the equity.
 The Company's management considers the Company's capital structure adequate, as property management is the Group's key activity and the Company's indebtedness ratio reflects the nature of this industry.

-25. Investments in Subsidiaries
+27. Investments in Subsidiaries

-During 2018 Fotex Group has not entered into transaction that affected the Group structure.
+During 2019 and during 2018 Fotex Group has not entered into transaction that affected the Group structure.